 Anthropogenic Stalactites are structures left behind by current industrial waste aggregates that are collecting themselves.
-By presenting them in this space, we are reminded daily of human impact on the natural living systems that surround us as we accidentally and mutagenically create a new species.
+By presenting them in this space, we are reminded daily of human impact on the natural living systems that surround us as we accidentally and mutagenicity create a new species.

-Part of this project is to also photography each participant holding the waste they have collected, to realize both our complicities in making the waste and our power to remove the waste and take charge of where and how it is re-used.
+Part of this project is to also photograph each participant holding the waste they have collected, to realize both our complicities in making the waste and our power to remove the waste and take charge of where and how it is re-used.

-Additional micrographs of the bits collected are also presented here to focus on the micro level and consider molecular and mutagenic effects on our collective natural living systems.
+Additional micrographs of the bits collected are also presented here to focus on the micro-level and consider molecular and mutagenic effects on our collective natural living systems.

-Heather Davis and Etienne Turpin’s book Art in the Anthropocene: Encounters Among Aesthetics, Politics, Environments, and Epistemologies brilliantly captures writings and art surrounding humans deleterious impact on the environment.
+Heather Davis and Etienne Turpin’s book Art in the Anthropocene: Encounters Among Aesthetics, Politics, Environments, and Epistemologies brilliantly captures writings and art surrounding humans’ deleterious impact on the environment.